jhoblitt/puppet-selenium/README.md

 `Boolean` defaults to: `true`

-Wether or not this module should manage the system role account to execute the server process under.
+Whether or not this module should manage the system role account to execute the server process under.

 ##### `group`